filiperomero2/ViralUnity/README.md

     $ cd ~/ViralUnity/ENV/
     $ conda env create --file ViralUnity.yml

+In case of compatibility issues between OS and versions specified in the yaml file, one may create the environment and download dependencies manually from the bioconda channel:

+    $ conda create --name ViralUnity
+    $ conda activate ViralUnity
+    $ conda install -c bioconda fastqc multiqc trimmomatic bowtie2 samtools bcftools bedtools -y

+Keep in mind this pipeline has been developed and tested on the following dependencies versions:

+* fastqc v0.11.9
+* multiqc v1.9
+* trimmomatic v0.39
+* bowtie2 v2.4.2
+* samtools v1.11
+* bcftools v1.11
+* bedtools v2.30.0

 ## Usage

 ### Arguments and data organization requirements

 ViralUnity was designed to be as simple as possible, with the objective of making users go from raw reads to processed consensus genome sequences for entire batches of samples with a single command line.
-The script may take six arguments, being only the first four strictly required:
+The script may take eight arguments, being only the first four strictly required:

-    1 - The absolute path for samples root directory;
+    --LIBDIR - The absolute path for samples root directory;
-    2 - The absolute path for output directory;
+    --OUTDIR - The absolute path for output directory;
-    3 - The absolute path for a reference genome in fasta format;
+    --REF - The absolute path for a reference genome in fasta format;
-    4 - The absolute path for trimmomatic adapters fasta file;
+    --ADAPTERS - The absolute path for trimmomatic adapters fasta file;
-    5 - the minimum sequencing depth necessary to incorporate a base into the consensus sequence (default: 100);
+    --MINCOV - the minimum sequencing depth necessary to incorporate a base into the consensus sequence (default: 100);
+    --MINLEN - Minimum read length (Optional; default = 50);
+	--HEADCROP - Number of bases to trim from the start of the read, useful for primer sequences removal (Optional; default = 30);
-    6 - the number of threads available for processing (default: 1).
+    --THREADS - the number of threads available for processing (default: 1).

-While arguments 2 to 6 are self-explanatory, argument 1 may demand clarification.
+The first argument may demand clarification.
 To be able to analyze entire sequencing runs from a single command line, ViralUnity needs data to be stored in a well specified structure of directories.
 The path in argument 1 refers to a directory that harbors samples' directories, each containing two fastq files (R1 and R2 reads), like in the example bellow:

     (base) username@DESKTOP:~/Desktop/pilot/DATA$ tree
     .